aptivator/suffixer/README.md

 generalized trees.
 The package concatenates all strings together separated by a delimiter.
 Build and query tests show this to be not an efficient approach.  `suffixer` can build a tree of 370,105 dictionary words in less than four seconds.
-The delimited approach takes 10s of minutes.
+The delimited approach (on the same machine) takes 10s of minutes.
 When ingesting just one very large string, `suffixer` is about a third faster than a typical Ukkonen implementation.
 Using `Map`s instead of plain objects contributes to speed boost.
 This library minimizes some function calls and eliminates full edge representation for 1-character edges that have child nodes further improving performance.

 Run the following command to see performance tests.